RetroJohn86/FarmVille-Archive/Readme.md

 **+** __**Repository Info**__

-As from the August 2025, the Download Size for this Repo is : **MB** ( Please Note The Size Can Change At Anytime Due Too Updates. )
+As from the August 2025, the Download Size for this Repo is : **MB** ( Please Note The Size Can Change At Anytime Due Too Updates. ) also (RoyalRescue_KringleHunt\UI) rar file need extracted too the folder it located.

 **+** __**Files and Folder Structure.**__

 All images in this repo are found and mined and are located are organized based on category e.g. assethash, assets, e, embeds, xml and More.

 ## __**Disclaimer**__